rotki/rotki/docs/api.rst

       {
           "assets": ["BTC", "ETH", "LINK", "USD", "EUR"],
           "target_asset": "USD",
-	  "ignore_cache": true,
+	      "ignore_cache": true
       }

-   :reqjson list assets: A list of assets to query their current price
+   :reqjson list assets: A list of assets to query their current price.
-   :reqjson string target_asset: The asset of the price currency
+   :reqjson string target_asset: The target asset against which to return the price of each asset in the list.
    :reqjson bool async_query: A boolean denoting whether the query should be made asynchronously or not.
 Missing defaults to false.
    :reqjson bool ignore_cache: A boolean denoting whether to ignore the current price query cache.
 Missing defaults to false.